Summary

 Things you should know:

-• REM Sleep Behaviour Disorder (RBD) causes a person to move unusually while asleep, like acting out a dream.
-Movements can be sudden, violent and possible dangerous to bed partners.
+- REM Sleep Behaviour Disorder (RBD) causes a person to move unusually while asleep, like acting out a dream.
+Movements can be sudden, violent and possibly dangerous to bed partners.

 What is Rapid Eye Moment (REM) Sleep Behaviour Disorder (RBD)?